RTRE-Community/RTRE/README.md

 ## ⚡ Quick-Setup

-##### 🚫 There's a known issue with docker that makes it unable to run, using this method is not possible at the moment 🚫
+##### 🚫 There's a known issue with RTRE that makes it unable to run, using this method is not possible at the moment 🚫

 ---
 ### 🐋 with Docker